NuGet/docs.microsoft.com-nuget/docs/consume-packages/Finding-and-Choosing-Packages.md

   - At nuget.org, deselect the **Include prerelease** checkbox in the advanced search panel.
   - In the Visual Studio NuGet Package Manager UI, deselect the **Include prerelease** checkbox next to the Search box.

-The Visual Studio Package Manager Console, NuGet CLI, and dotnet CLI tools doesn't include prerelease versions by default.
+The Visual Studio Package Manager Console, NuGet CLI, and dotnet CLI tools don't include prerelease versions by default.
 To include prerelease versions:

 - In the Package Manager Console, use the `-IncludePrerelease` switch with the `Find-Package`, `Get-Package`, `Install-Package`, `Sync-Package`, and `Update-Package` commands.
 For more information, see the [PowerShell Reference](../reference/powershell-reference.md).